CautemocSg/ng-ip-address/README.md

 *with allowPort set to true*

-* If port exists, it must not be empty
+* If port exists, it must be between 1 and 65535

 *with requirePort set to true*